Lyall/BipedFix/README.md

 Todo

 ## Known Issues
+Please report any issues you see and I'll do my best to fix them.

-The current implementation of the fix for the save dialog is imperfect and results in the "Saving" dialog being misaligned.
+- The current implementation of the fix for the save dialog is imperfect and results in the "Saving" dialog being misaligned.

 ## Screenshots